Reach-Robotics/reach_robotics_sdk/.docsrc/source/ros2/index.rst

 .. code-block:: bash

-   ros2 launch bpl_bravo_description view_bravo_7.launch.py
+   ros2 launch reach_bravo_description view_bravo_7.launch.py

 Viewing a Bravo 5 URDF:

 .. code-block:: bash

-   ros2 launch bpl_bravo_description view_bravo_5.launch.py
+   ros2 launch reach_bravo_description view_bravo_5.launch.py

 Viewing a Bravo 5 and Bravo 7 URDF:

 .. code-block:: bash

-   ros2 launch bpl_bravo_description view_bravo_double.launch.py
+   ros2 launch reach_bravo_description view_bravo_double.launch.py

-.. bpl_control
+.. reach_control
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
-BPL Control is a package that provides control and feedback for a manipulator.
+RS Control is a package that provides control and feedback for a manipulator.

 .. .. note::
 ..
-The BPL Control Nodes are intended for use with a full duplex connection.
+The RS Control Nodes are intended for use with a full duplex connection.
 (I.e not intended for use over 485 Serial)

 .. joint_state_publisher